Clearer weekend ahead with temps in the 80s

 TROPICAL STORM FLORENCE:

-Florence has been downgraded to a Tropical Storm.
-The land interaction has definitely taken a toll on this system.
-A slow weakening trend will continue tonight through this weekend.
-The risk for coastal storm surge will gradually subside later today.
-But Florence's painfully slow motion through the Carolinas will continue to cause major issues with flooding.
+Florence has been downgraded to a Tropical Storm but the rain continues to fall.
+The land interaction definitely took a toll on this system.
+A slow weakening trend will continue through this weekend.
+However, Florence's painfully slow motion through the Carolinas will continue to cause major issues with flooding.
 Some areas in southeastern North Carolina have seen rainfall totals up to 16".
 Storm totals in parts of North and South Carolina are forecast up to 20-30" in the hardest hit areas with isolated amounts up to 40".
 This is falling over an area that is already recording its wettest year on record, and extreme flash flooding is likely.
 Flooding issues will continue long after the rain ends.
 For residents in the Carolinas this storm is a marathon, not a sprint.

 Meteorologist Dan Amarante and Photographer Michael Howard are in North Carolina with the FOX 61 Stormtracker.
 They will bring us live reports through Florence from a safe, secure location.
 They tell us they already have a safe spot picked when conditions exceed Tropical Storm force, and they have determined an escape plan should conditions become too adverse to stay.